hikeventures/hikeventures.github.io/_posts/trips/2017-07-03-Aviemore-Part-1.markdown

 <amp-img src="https://farm5.staticflickr.com/4277/35510049222_0f6476099e_k.jpg" width="2048" height="910" layout="responsive" alt="Yurt at Inshriach House"></amp-img>
 <br>

 And what is a better way to start a day than with a good breakfast?
 It’s having it in a good company, of course.
-That’s why, while Marta was busy with setting the table, I went to pick up Patrick, who, as it turned out, was still in his sleeping bag under Andy’s star-shaped tarp surrounded by half-inflated packrafts of all types, sizes and colours.
+That’s why, while Marta was busy with setting the table, I went to pick up Patrick, who, as it turned out, was still in his sleeping bag under Andy’s star-shaped tarp surrounded by half-inflated packrafts of all types, sizes and colors.

 <amp-img src="https://farm5.staticflickr.com/4258/35639645086_6e8ea68a8a_k.jpg" width="2048" height="1208" layout="responsive" alt="Patrick&#x27;s New Home"></amp-img>
 <br>

 And while Patrick was getting himself ready, I had a chance to have a look around and so, I walked further along the road passing through the lower field.

 It was drizzling a bit, but not too much.
 Here and there I saw some tents and a few tarps scattered around and sometimes barely visible in the bushes.

 A bit further down the road, there was another luxury / glamping accommodation - a converted lorry, The Beermoth, which I saw on their website and where, according to Andy, Sarah and Thor from Alpacka Rafts were staying.

 And, indeed, I saw some movement inside, but as it was still early, I decided not to say hi yet and carried on my journey of discovery.

 And just a bit further along the road, next to the river Spay, I found two more interesting things - an old horse-box turned into a wood sauna and a wood heated hot tub on an old military trailer.

 <amp-img src="https://farm5.staticflickr.com/4054/35510051462_02a1cce89d_k.jpg" width="2048" height="512" layout="responsive" alt="Packrafting Luxuries"></amp-img>
 <br>